hexian000/neosocksd/README.md

 ## Features

+- Plain old protocols with no built-in support for authentication or encryption.
 - Only TCP CONNECT requests are supported.
-- Plain old protocols with no built-in support for authentication or encryption.
-- Top class processor efficiency, minimal memory usage and code size.
+- Top class processor efficiency, minimized memory usage and code size.
 - Lua scripts powered rule set.
 - Routing connections by rule and even building an autonomous proxy mesh.
 - Horizontally scalable.